-I was fortunate enough to spend my first day exploring the city, so I started in Seaport, a historic district at the bottom of Manhattan, whose unique early 19th century brick buildings are juxtaposed to the modern skyscrapers of the neighbouring financial district.
+I was fortunate enough to spend my first day exploring the city, so I started in Seaport, a historic district at the bottom of Manhattan, whose unique early 19th-century brick buildings are juxtaposed to the modern skyscrapers of the neighboring financial district.
 From there I hopped on a ferry across the East River to Dumbo, one of the best ways to get a great view of the Brooklyn Bridge.

 Let’s get down to business

 After a great day of discovering the city, I was ready and excited to meet my NY colleagues.
 They were currently in the process of developing a range of wellness devices.
 Consequently, it was necessary and essential that they be properly trained in order to develop the 3d models in a successful way.